Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Performance Insights

-- The Rebels have a +387 scoring differential, topping opponents by 12.5 points per game.
-They're putting up 69.3 points per game to rank 100th in college basketball and are giving up 56.8 per contest to rank 25th in college basketball.
+- The Rebels average 69.3 points per game (101st in college basketball) while giving up 56.8 per contest (25th in college basketball).
+They have a +387 scoring differential overall and outscore opponents by 12.5 points per game.

-- Offensively, Ole Miss is scoring 66.5 points per game this year in conference contests.
+- On offense, Ole Miss is posting 66.5 points per game this season in conference action.
 As a comparison, its overall average (69.3 points per game) is 2.8 PPG higher.

+- The Rebels put up 74.6 points per game in home games, compared to 63.3 points per game when playing on the road, a difference of 11.3 points per contest.

-- In their last 10 games, the Rebels have been racking up 64.3 points per contest, an average that's slightly lower than the 69.3 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Rebels have been scoring 64.3 points per contest, an average that's a little lower than the 69.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.